 The track records of our past fellows have been spectacular in terms of continued extramural funding, and careers in academic anesthesiology.
 Fellows who have completed their T32 training have received FAER Starter Grants, FAER Young Investigator Awards, NIH K08 (Mentored Physician Scientist Awards) and NIH RO1 awards.
 All fellows who have completed their training have become faculty of the department.

 In 2009, Laurence Ring, a fellow in the Department of Anesthesiology at Columbia University, working in the laboratory of Lori Zeltser in the division of molecular genetics within the Department of Pediatrics at the Naomi Berrie Diabetes Center, won first place in the Resident’s Research Contest at the American Society of Anesthesiologists Annual Meeting for a manuscript entitled “Selective Hypothalamic Leptin Receptor Knockout in a Murine Model Leads to Severe Obesity and Early Diabetes”.
-Dr. Ring also was an invited oral presenter at the 2008 meeting of the Association of University Anesthesiologists.
+Dr. Ring also received the resident travel award at the 2008 meeting of the Association of University Anesthesiologists.

 In 2011 Caleb Ing received the Junior Faculty Award from the Association of University Anesthesiologists for his research talk entitled “Long-Term Differences in Cognitive and Language Ability After Exposure to Surgery and Anesthesia in Infancy.”
 In 2012 he received the SmartTots Research Grant from the public-private partnership of the International Anesthesia Research Society (IARS) and the Food and Drug Administration (FDA) as well as the Koller Memorial Research Grant from the American Society of Regional Anesthesia (ASRA).

 In 2012 C. David Mintz received the resident travel award from the Association of University Anesthesiologists for his research talk entitled “Anesthetics Interfere With Axon Guidance via a GABAA Receptor Mechanism.”
-His research abstract was also selected as one of the “Top Ten Abstracts” submitted to the 2012 annual meeting of the American Society of Anesthesiologists and is a finalist in the resident research contest for the 2012 Postgraduate Assembly (PGA) of the New York State Society of Anesthesiologists (NYSSA).
+His research abstract was also selected as one of the “Top Ten Abstracts” submitted to the 2012 annual meeting of the American Society of Anesthesiologists and won first placet in the resident research contest for the 2012 Postgraduate Assembly (PGA) of the New York State Society of Anesthesiologists (NYSSA).
+He received an NIH K08 award in 2013.

 For further information, write or contact: